claytonmgravatt/ai102-private/Syllabus.md

 This course is structured around preparing for the Azure AI 102 exam to become a Microsoft Certified Azure AI Engineer Associate.
 However, it also broadly covers the applications and limitations of current cloud-based AI offerings.

 Weekly sessions will include walkthroughs, discussions, code samples, and demonstrations, with an emphasis on real-world applicability.
-Students will be provided Microsoft-curated supplementary readings, as well as weekly example projects to optionally complete.
+Participants will be provided Microsoft-curated supplementary readings, as well as weekly example projects to optionally complete.

 ## Course Objectives

-By the end of this course, students are expected to know how to:
+By the end of this course, participants are expected to know how to:
  * Plan and manage an Azure AI solution
  * Implement decision support solutions
  * Implement computer vision solutions